 CHAPTER 7 BANKRUPTCY AND YOUR HOME

-Chapter 7 bankruptcy also referred to as straight bankruptcy or liquidation bankruptcy is a process where you would be able to discharge all of your unsecured debts under the federal code.
-Chapter 7 is referred to as a liquidation bankruptcy because the trustee may take some of your assets and sell them to pay your creditors.
-However, for your home in Ohio there is a large homestead exemption of $132,900.00 per individual.
-So as long as you do not have more than $265,000.00 (for a married couple) equity in your home the trustee would not be able to take and sell your home.
-To keep your home in Chapter 7 the main rule is that you are current on your house payments when the case is filed.
-As long as you are current and do not have too much equity in your home you will be able to keep your home under Chapter 7.
-Under Chapter 7 if you wish to keep your home you would sign a reaffirmation agreement on your home, signing this document deems your debt with the mortgage non-discharged and they will continue to report your payments to the credit reporting agencies.
+Chapter 7 bankruptcy also referred to as straight bankruptcy or liquidation bankruptcy is a process to discharge your unsecured debts.
+Thankfully, in Ohio there is a large homestead exemption.
+As long as your equity in your home does not exceed this exemption the bankruptcy court cannot sell your home.
+As of 2022 this exemption is approximately $145,000 per individual and $290,000 per couple.
+To keep your home in Chapter 7 you should be current on your house payments.
+As long as you are current and do not have equity beyond the exemption amount you will be able to keep your home.
+If you wish to keep your home you will typically sign a reaffirmation agreement.
+This document makes your mortgage non-discharged and your mortgage holder will continue to report your payments to the credit reporting agencies.

 CHAPTER 13 BANKRUPTCY AND YOUR HOME

 If you have too much equity in your home or are behind on your mortgage payments you can save your home through a Chapter 13.
 A Chapter 13 bankruptcy is a repayment plan.
-You will have a period of three to five years to pay back a portion of your unsecured debts.
-If your home is in foreclosure you can file for Chapter 13 and this will stop the foreclosure process.
+If your home is in foreclosure you can file Chapter 13 up to the moment the sheriff auctions your home.
 You will then make your regular house payment and your arrears payment through the Chapter 13 Trustee.
-Once you complete your case you will be current on your home and will make your payment yourself.
+Once you complete your case you will be current on your home and will then make your payment directly to your lender.